Harsh-Butani/Competitive-Programming/Notes.md

 }
 ```
 - Binary search to search elements in sorted arrays
-- Binary search on answer
+- Binary search on answer (often used in maximizing/minimizing certain quantities)
 - Often used in minimax/maximin problems
 - [Codeforces EDU - Binary Search](https://codeforces.com/edu/course/2/lesson/6)